81% of retail CFD accounts lose money

 Top 5 Online Brokers & Trading Platforms in Morocco in 2023:

 - Interactive Brokers is the best online broker and trading platform in 2023.
-Low trading fees.
+Low trading fees and high interest (up to 4.58% for USD) on cash balances.
 Wide range of products.
 Many great research tools.

 - XTB takes second place.
 Commission-free stocks/ETFs for some.
 Free and fast deposit and withdrawal.
 Easy and fast account opening.